AM311/Cybersecurity_Report/home.md

 	![Privilege escalation on msfconsole](https://github.com/AM311/Cybersecurity_Report/blob/main/img/msfconsole_getuid-system.png?raw=true)

  10. **Steal the credentials of the logged account:**
-	 Now that we are running as SYSTEM, we can finally dump the credentials of all the logged-in accounts from the LSASS memory.
+	 Now that we are running as `SYSTEM`, we can finally dump the credentials of all the logged-in accounts from the LSASS memory.

-	 For doing so, we firstly need to run the **kiwi** extension, using the command `load kiwi`, then invoking `creds_all` we are finally able to gain all the available credentials in memory, some in a hashed form while other directly in clear text.
+	 For doing so, we first need to run the `meterpreter` **kiwi** extension, using the command `load kiwi`, then invoking `creds_all` we are finally able to gain all the available credentials in memory, some in a hashed form while other directly in clear text.

 		==SPECIFICARE VARIE TIPOLOGIE DI CREDENZIALI==